 Recommendations from the Staff

-Guests visiting for their honeymoon will find their room specially decorated by the staff to commemorate the occasion.
+Guests visiting for their honeymoon in Tokyo will find their room specially decorated by the staff to commemorate the occasion.
 After dinner, you can enjoy a unique dessert called mizumono.
 This carefully prepared dish uses local ingredients to incorporate the tastes and aesthetics of the season.

 Kinnotake Tonosawa金乃竹 塔ノ沢